sfarrens/presentations/_posts/0000-01-12-footnotes.md

 --

-> $31$: There are somethings we simply cannot control, such as the physical architecture on which the code is run.
+> $31$: There are some things we simply cannot control, such as the physical architecture on which the code is run.
 While Docker containers are fairly universal, there is no 100% guarantee that things will work perfectly on every computer.

 [Return to slide](#/10/12)